-my past experience helps me to
+my past experience has allowed me to

-my past experience helps me to
+my past experience has allowed me to

 build links